eugenewebdevs/workshops/workshops-2022/docker/exercises/4-commanding/README.md

 For this we use `ENV` in your DOckerfile.

-We can also pass vars down from a docker compose file.
+We can also pass vars down from the `docker-compose.yaml`.

 This example passes env vars in both ways.